Chrisinho8/DACH-data-job-market/README.md

 ![Visualized architecture](assets/pipeline-architecture.png)

-**Browsing the postings.** Everything on the site is a count except one table. `gold.postings_public` ships as `docs/data/postings.json` and backs the searchable list.
-It carries title, employer, city, role, seniority, age and the aggregator's `redirect_url` - not descriptions (not ours to redistribute, and 99.6% are truncated anyway) and not salary (mostly the aggregator's own prediction).
-Rows without a link are dropped rather than rendered dead.
+**Browsing the postings.** Everything on the site is a count except one table. `gold.postings_public` ships as `docs/data/postings.json` and backs the searchable list: title, employer, city, role, seniority, age, and the aggregator's `redirect_url`.
+No descriptions (not ours to redistribute, 99.6% truncated) and no salary (mostly the aggregator's guess).
+Rows without a link are dropped.

-**Skill extraction.** A curated dictionary of 47 terms, not an LLM, so every match points at a specific string in a specific posting and the counts are reproducible.
-The traps are real: "SQL" hides inside "PostgreSQL", "Java" inside "JavaScript", a bare "R" matches "R&D" and half of every German address block.
-Each one is pinned by a test in `tests/test_matcher.py` that runs in CI on every push.
+**Skill extraction.** A curated dictionary of 47 terms, not an LLM, so every match points at a specific string and counts are reproducible.
+The traps are real: "SQL" hides in "PostgreSQL", "Java" in "JavaScript", a bare "R" matches "R&D" and half of every German address.
+Each is pinned by a test in `tests/test_matcher.py` running in CI.
 See `src/matcher.py`.

-**Deduplication.** Postings are hashed on title, company, city and the first 200 characters of the description; the earliest listing wins.
-Query overlap is counted separately from genuine reposts and is not published as a finding.
+**Deduplication.** Hashed on title, company, city and the first 200 characters of the description; earliest listing wins.
+Query overlap is counted separately from genuine reposts and not published as a finding.

 **Location.** From each posting's own location array.
-In the city-states (Berlin, Hamburg, Bremen, Vienna, Basel, Geneva) the third level is a district and is collapsed into the parent.
+In city-states (Berlin, Hamburg, Bremen, Vienna, Basel, Geneva) the third level is a district and collapses into the parent.
 Administrative wrappers (`(Kreis)`, `-Umgebung`, `-Land`, `Region ...`) are stripped.

 ## Limitations of this tracker